benmcbenben/ipsla_configurator/README.md

 # ipsla_configurator
-Configures an IP SLA on a device
+Configures an IP SLA on a Cisco IOS device